move-language/move/language/documentation/book/src/unit-testing.md

 }
 ```

-we would get get the following output when running the tests:
+we would get the following output when running the tests:

 ```
 $ move test -g